 Julian Joseph Samuels Ltd Collection

-The Historic England Archive has recently finished cataloguing a collection of photographs from Julian Joseph Samuels Ltd showing a variety of London streets and landmarks during the first half of the 20th century.
+The Historic England Archive has catalogued a collection of photographs from Julian Joseph Samuels Ltd showing a variety of London streets and landmarks during the first half of the 20th century.
 The collection is focussed largely on Westminster and the City of London.

 The photographs were taken by, or possibly for, Julian Joseph Samuels, a postcard dealer based in Westminster.
 Born in London in 1883, Julian Joseph was one of the six children of Emmanuel Isaac Samuels and his wife Maria.
 According to census records he was educated at Chatham House School in Ramsgate, Kent before becoming a postcard dealer in the first decade of the 20th century.

 During his career Samuels occupied premises along the Strand in Westminster as well as on Piccadilly and Regent Street.
-The image below shows the front of his shop at 371 Strand circa 1900 - 1910.
+The image below shows the front of his shop at 371 Strand around 1900–1910.